 CONFINED SPACE February 7, 2012 10:30 am – 11:30 am; FL2-1002 Facilitator: Milenda Powers The number one goal of working in a confined space is to get out safely!
 If you ever need to enter confined spaces, like a tank, pit or manhole, this course is for you.
 Discussions cover hazards that claim lives of workers around the country each year, as well as how following the UCAR confined space policy will prevent that from happening to us.

-CONFLICT STRATEGIES FOR SUPERVISORS: Navigating Others through Workplace Difficulties February 8, 2012 9:00 am – 4:00 pm; FL2-1003 Facilitator: Jennifer York One of the most critical and demanding elements of a supervisor, manager or team lead's role is assisting others in the resolution of conflict.
+CONFLICT STRATEGIES FOR SUPERVISORS: Navigating Others through Workplace Difficulties – the date has been changed – see below February 8, 2012 September 18, 2012 9:00 am – 4:00 pm; FL2-1003 Facilitator: Jennifer York One of the most critical and demanding elements of a supervisor, manager or team lead's role is assisting others in the resolution of conflict.
 In this session participants will learn to recognize when intervention may be necessary, explore a variety of conflict intervention strategies and how to apply critical conflict management tools to help others.
 Topics: Identify appropriate intervention strategies; Assess personal responses to conflict; Examine constructive and restrictive responses to conflict; Coach others in developing conflict management skills; Practice implementing a conflict facilitation model; Create a conflict action plan.

 STRESS MANAGEMENT: Simple Strategies for Work/Life Balance February 16, 2012 8:30 am – 12:00 pm; FL2-1003 Facilitator: Denny Kercher Everyone is looking for balance, wholeness and meaning in their lives; but the stresses of everyday living are sapping people of enthusiasm, energy and satisfaction.
 This workshop presents insights on the origins of stress and how stress can lead to burnout.
 You'll learn skills and techniques for balancing all areas of life so you can create a sense of wholeness for yourself and bring meaning back into the things you enjoy.
 Denny Kercher combines her background in business and clinical psychology to create an understanding of what it means to manage the annoyances of life.
 She is recognized as an expert in the area of stress and burnout management and is the author of: I'm Juggling As Fast As I Can: Managing Stress, Avoiding Burnout and Achieving Balance.